chaitanya18c/cover/README.md

 ![HTML Validator](./vaild.png)

 ## Result:
-The program for designing book cover page using HTML and CSS is executed succesfully.
+The program for designing book cover page using HTML and CSS is executed Succesfully.